suzannejmatthews/PDC-Unplugged/content/activities/SurvivorAnalogy.md

 ### Algorithms Topics

-* Know Synchronization: Be aware of methods for controlling race conditions (1 hour)
+* Apply Synchronization: Be aware of methods for controlling race conditions (1 hour)

 ---